Bishop. The Warm Winter Wonderland.

 Drive the trails

 Now don’t think we’re just a bunch of tree huggers.
 Well.
 Yes.
 We are.
 But sometimes we hop on our dirt bikes, or ATVs and OHVs and drive on out there to hug those trees.
 There’s an amazing network of legal trails and roads that provides 2,200 miles of off-highway vehicle (OHV) driving through almost one million acres of the Inyo National Forest.
 Not all of this is accessible in winter, but many miles of the best lower-elevation OHV roads are right here around Bishop.
 And winter is the best season for them.
 In addition to these double-track, native surface roads, there’s an area east of Bishop specifically designated for cross-country motorized adventure.
-The Laws Poleta Area covers 2,500 acres and boasts 50 miles of track that’s linked to the larger network for near limitless dirt biking and ATV play.
+The Laws Poleta Area spans 2,500 acres and offers 50 miles of track, connecting riders to a larger network that delivers nearly limitless dirt biking and ATV play.

 We created a suggested 24-hour winter OHV itinerary to give you a taste of auto touring and OHV adventures in our big backyard.
 If this is your thing, then hitch up your trailer and bring your motos with you.
 There’s no reason to be stuck indoors on a winter day in the Eastern Sierra.